mrlesmithjr/ansible-vsphere-management/README.md

 > `Packer` to build the `OVF` but not 100% sure at this point.
 This seems like a
 > viable solution as I could include the build template and the scripting.
 But time
 > will tell.

+### Autostart DDI VMs

+The DDI VMs are set to autostart on host bootup with priories defined.
+This will likely change a bit once vCenter is in place.

 ### Defining DDI VMs